ATI RN Community Health 2023 with NGN -Nurselytic

 Correct Answer: B

 Rationale: The correct answer is B: Household members.
-This is the priority information for the community health nurse to obtain because tuberculosis is highly contagious and spreads through close contact.
-By knowing the household members, the nurse can assess the risk of transmission within the household and take necessary precautions to prevent further spread.
-Demographics (choice
+This is the priority information because tuberculosis is highly contagious and spreads through close contact.
+By obtaining information on household members, the nurse can assess the risk of transmission within the household and take appropriate measures to prevent further spread of the disease.
+Demographics (

-A) may provide general information but do not directly impact the risk of transmission.
-Occupation (choice
+A) may provide general information but do not directly impact the spread of tuberculosis.
+Occupation (

 Question 2 of 5